 Don’t negotiate shortened timeframes for your dental work.
 Some people shop for dentist that can do their full mouth restorations in one week.
 A one week time frame is ok for a few crowns or veneers, but not for a full smile makeover.

 Dentistry requires a step by step process.
 It requires artistry, patience, engineering, and skilled hands.
 All these suffer the minute the dentist in Mexico rushes things.
 He might cut corners to finish your dental care before your flight back home.

 You might end up with an unethical dentist who would be willing to bypass proper dental protocols to satisfy your timeframe demands.
 Some dental care require more than one trip to Mexico.

 Mexican Dental Vacation Tip#6: Dental Surgeries: Don’t do the following six S’

 If you are just getting dental crowns, porcelain veneers, and fillings, skip this item.
 You have little restriction other than to show up to your appointments during your Mexico dental vacation.

-But, are you getting dental surgery abroad? (several extractions, dental implants, sinus lift, gum surgery)
+But, are you getting dental oral surgery in Mexico for cheap tooth extraction, dental implants, sinus lift, gum surgery)

 Here are the six S’ that you are not supposed to do: